 One of the most obvious ways to make money homesteading is to use the garden.
 Most homesteads, or homes with a yard can use their space to make money with a large garden.

 There will always be a market for fresh, organic produce.
 You can also use a basket of fresh produce to barter for other goods and services.
+If you need help getting a garden started check out our super thorough and uber practical gardening course!

 - Grow a herb garden – fresh herbs sell well at farmers markets and local cafes/restaurants will buy them if you can give them a regular supply.
 Heirloom varieties are all the rage these days.

 - Grow an orchard or berry patch and run a pick-your-own or sell at a market.
+Preserved strawberries are a bit hit!

 - Grow a worm farm and sell worm castings and red wrigglers or tiger worms to other gardeners.